 - To see your proposition in an industry context

 - To learn the practicalities of setting up a company and running a limited liability company

 - To learn the fundamental elements of a business plan

 - Industry context – where does your offering sit, how competitive is that sector?

-- Your role in the company – are you a manager or creator?
+- Your role – are you a manager or creator?
 Who do you need to help you?

 - Setting up the company – legal and accounting – what you need to do and the costs involved.

 - Business plans and external finance – what a business plan consists of and why it’s necessary for external finance.